Da4ndo/rust-aur-release-deploy/docs/PKGBUILD-GUIDE.md

 # 📦 PKGBUILD Guide

-This guide explains how to create and customize your PKGBUILD file for use with the Rust AUR Release Deploy action.
+This guide explains how to create and customize your PKGBUILD files for use with the Rust AUR Release Deploy action.

-## 📝 Basic PKGBUILD Template
+## 📝 Templates

+### Regular Package Template

 ```bash
 # Maintainer: Your Name <your.email@example.com>